 ERO performance does not provide the NRC with a basis to determine that key skills have been maintained.

-03. Represent the NRC at the FEMA Public Meeting
+03.10 Represent the NRC at the FEMA Public Meeting.

+Note For licensee locations that have multiple FEMA regions involved in the exercise evaluation, the inspector will need to determine which FEMA Public Meeting(s) can be attended based on inspection resources, schedules, etc.

 Represent the NRC at the FEMA public meeting.
 Make the appropriate statement as to the adequacy of exercise conduct from the NRC perspective.